The digital Jan van Haasteren museum!

 Profile Jan van Haasteren

-Jan van Haasteren was born on February 24, 1936, in Schiedam.
-Jan has two daughters and lives in Bergen, North-Holland.
+Jan van Haasteren was born on February 24, 1936, in Schiedam and lives in Bergen.
+Together with his wife Romi, he has two daughters.

 Childhood and Education

-His talent for drawing was quickly noticed by those around him and his teachers at school.
-After high school, Jan attended the Art Academy in Rotterdam, where he further developed his skills as an illustrator.
-He was influenced by various art styles and techniques, but his love for humorous drawings always remained a prominent feature.
+His talent was noticed early on by the people around him, and his teachers also recognized his creative abilities.
+After finishing school, Jan continued his studies at the art academy in Rotterdam, where he further developed his skills as an artist and illustrator.
+During this period, he became familiar with various styles and techniques, but his passion for humorous illustrations always remained central.

 Career